sensate-io/firmware-esp8266/README.md

 # firmware-esp8266

-The Sensate ESP8266 firmware is used to connect ESP8266 based hardware with the Sensate Cloud and the Sensate apps.
+The Sensatio ESP8266 firmware is used to connect ESP8266 based hardware with the Sensatio Cloud and the Sensatio apps.
-Find out more at https://www.sensate.io
+Find out more at https://www.sensatio.io

-# The Sensate Firmware for ESP8266 currently uses the following Libraries:
+# The Sensatio Firmware for ESP8266 currently uses the following Libraries:

 - Arduino IDE ESP8266 Base Library (https://github.com/esp8266/Arduino v2.7.4)
 - ArduinoJson (https://github.com/bblanchon/ArduinoJson v5.13.5)